fatman2021/goof/README.md

 GOOF is a subroutine-threaded forth compiler for the motorola 68000, designed for game development on the Sega Genesis (megadrive) game console.

+GOOF stands for Game-oriented object forth, and it's inspired by the GOOL language used in Crash Bandicoot.

 I'm still working on adding in basic forth primitives, but it currently supports defining 68k code words, colon words, and compiler macros.